segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel/index.md

 ## Troubleshooting

-### PII Blacklisting
+### PII Block-listing

 Facebook enforces strict guidelines around sending Personally Identifiable Information (PII) as properties of Pixel events.
-In order to adhere to these guidelines, Segment will automatically scan `track` event properties for PII and remove any that get flagged from the event to Facebook.
+In order to follow these guidelines, Segment automatically scans `track` event properties sent to Facebook for PII and removes any matching ones.
 The following keys are currently filtered:

-- email
+- `email`
-- firstName
+- `firstName`
-- lastName
+- `lastName`
-- gender
+- `gender`
-- city
+- `city`
-- country
+- `country`
-- phone
+- `phone`
-- state
+- `state`
-- zip
+- `zip`
-- birthday
+- `birthday`

-Any `track` events with properties containing those keys will be sent to Facebook with those properties omitted.
+Any `track` events with properties that contain those keys are sent to Facebook with those properties omitted.

-If you have events that use any of those keys for non-PII properties, you can manually whitelist them using the **Whitelist PII Properties** setting.
-You may also add to this list and/or optionally hash blacklisted properties with the **Blacklist PII Properties** setting.
+If you have events that use any of those keys for non-PII properties, you can manually allow-list them using the **Allow-list PII Properties** setting.
+You can also add to this list and/or optionally hash Block-listed properties using the **Block-list PII Properties** setting.

 ### Inconsistent or Missing Conversions